droonga/droonga.org/tutorial/1.0.3/basic/index.md

 ## The goal of this tutorial

-Learning steps to setup a Droonga based search system by yourself.
+Learning steps to setup a Droonga based search system by yourself, with low-layer commands of Droonga.

 ## Precondition